RoadsideThoughts

 Communities Also Named New Palestine ...

-We found four communities that share the name New Palestine.
+We found four communities that are also named New Palestine.

-There is one other community in Ohio which is also named New Palestine.
+There is one other community in Ohio that is also named New Palestine.

-Beyond Ohio, we know of another three communities that are located throughout in the United States.
+Beyond Ohio, we know of three communities that are located in the United States.

 • Communities Located In Ohio ...